 I love a coffee cake.
 This one is no exception.
 My Cranberry Eggnog Crumb Cake has a soft texture with just the right about of sweet and crunch from the streusel topping.
 It’s buttery and dense without being to heavy.
 You’ll love the tart burst of flavor from the dried cranberries.
 Plus, don’t you think cranberries and Christmas go hand in hand?
 It’s perfect for the holidays!

-- 1 T peppermint extract or 1 T peppermint Coffee-mate liquid coffee creamer
+- 1 Tablespoon peppermint extract or 1 Tablespoon peppermint Coffee-mate liquid coffee creamer

-- 1 and 1/2 c dried cranberries (you can reduce this to 1 cup, if you prefer)
+- 1 and 1/2 cup dried cranberries you can reduce this to 1 cup, if you preferCrumb topping:

-- Spray a 10-inch springform pan with non-sick spray or coat, generously with solid vegetable shortening.
+- Spray a 10-inch springform pan with non-stick spray or coat, generously with solid vegetable shortening.

 - Preheat oven to 350 degrees F.